If you’re looking for vegetables that pair well with sage, you’ve come to the right place.

 In general, I think it’s important to consider the different textures in your meal and whether or not they compliment each other.

-In my opinion, green beans and broccoli are both a bit hardy, so they stand up well to the flavor of sage.
+In my opinion, green beans (Check out these canned green bean recipes) and broccoli are both a bit hardy, so they stand up well to the flavor of sage.

 A great way to use both ingredients together is to roast them in the oven with olive oil and salt, pepper, and sage.